alminagorta/CanadaProject/README.md

   * the [Ontario Benthos Biomonitoring Network] (OBBN).
 * Fish data come from:
   * [Ecological Reports Catalogue of British Columbia] (EcoCat BC) and
-  * Ontario Ministry of Natural Resources & Forestry
+  * Ontario Ministry of Natural Resources & Forestry (only electrofishing data)

 ## Benthic,Habitat and Fish Data and Analysis:
 An example of the benthic data at [St. Lawrence Drainage Area] (from CABIN data) was processed using a [python code].
 Some results of the class of invertebrates and type of data available per site are presented below